S H Kelkar & Company Ltd Directors Report.

-Success Factors - cloud based online system is single HR platform through which employees across the globe have an easy access to HR related information - policies, newsletters, news _ash, team information, Performance Development Process, Learning and Development, and other HR processes on real time basis.
+- Success Factors – it is a cloud based online system which is a single HR platform through which employees across the globe have an easy access to HR related information viz. policies, newsletters, news fiash, team information, Performance Development Process, Learning and Development and other HR processes on real time basis.

 The details forming part of the extract of the Annual Return in Form MGT- 9 in accordance with Section 92(3) of the Companies Act, 2013 read with the Companies (Management and Administration) Rules, 2014, are set out herewith as Annexure G to this Report.